trvrb/sismid/immunity/README.md

 * [Slides](slides.html)

+### Pathogen comparison

+* *Exercise: Review main immune interactions for chosen pathogens*
+ * *Question: What is the main source of immunity against the pathogen?
+Primarily B cell or primarily T cell?*

 ### Additional resources

 * New special issue of the *Philosophical Transactions of the Royal Society*, [Within-host dynamics of infection: from ecological insights to evolutionary predictions](http://rstb.royalsocietypublishing.org/content/370/1675)